 In April 2019 the project recruited 11 late-stage doctoral researchers and in June 2019 the project organised a Master Class where these researchers were introduced to the different disciplinary approaches that this project wishes to deploy.
 The project board consist of professors with expertise in the Court of Justice from different disciplinary vantage-points and they will oversee the research conducted by the project researchers.

 The project’s researchers have carried out their analyses of the dossiers during autumn 2019, and have written a report on each dossier.
 The reports focus on what the dossiers contain, and provide answers to the question of what added-value these dossiers have as research material for a better understanding of the development of the Court of Justice’s jurisprudence.
-These reports will be presented and discussed by the project managers and board during a workshop organised at the EUI in February 2020.
+In order to fine-tune the researcher’s methodological skills, Morten Rasmussen (October 2019) and Antoine Vauchez (January 2020) have conducted discussion seminars on historical and sociological approaches to archival research with the project’s members.
+The reports will be presented by the project’s researchers and discussed by the project’s managers, board and invited researchers during a workshop organised at the EUI in February 2020.